vincanger/coverlettergpt/README.md

 For more info on the prompts and configuration I used for the [OpenAI](https://openai.com/) API, check out the `src/server/actions.ts` file.

-[Stripe](https://stripe.com/) makes the `Buy Me a Coffee` functionality super easy.
-I just used there `Payment Link` feature and configured it as a donate button
+[Stripe](https://stripe.com/) makes the payment functionality super easy.
+I just used their `Pre-configured Checkout` feature on a one-time purchase product.
+After the user pays, I update their `hasPaid` and `datePaid` fields in the database.
+Then I use [Wasp's integrated Jobs](https://wasp-lang.dev/docs/language/features#jobs) feature to run a cron job that checks if 3 months has passed since paying, and if so, it sets `hasPaid` to `false` again.

+I also implemented a cron job to send an email to the user to notify them 2 weeks before their subscription ends.
+I used [SendGrid](https://sendgrid.com/) for the email service.

 If you have any other questions, feel free to reach out to me on [twitter](https://twitter.com/hot_town)